 Huleja Jan

-As a little child, he wanted to become a garbage collector or a conductor.
+As a child, he wanted to become a garbage collector or a conductor.
 At the age of ten, he discovered his desire to work for National Geographic and move to the Paraná River basin.
-At fifteen, he spent all his time with nonsense, and at twenty, he immersed himself in books and wanted to be a poet.
+At fifteen, he spent all his time playing football, and at twenty, he immersed himself in books and wanted to be a poet.

-Then, for fifteen years, he moved in academic circles.
+Then, for fifteen years, he spent his time in academic circles.
 He studied Czech language, history, and aesthetics, and later conducted research and taught.

 He has been actively involved in teaching Czech as a foreign language for a long time, and he greatly enjoys working with people from all over the world, which is why he looks forward to the Summer School every year!